-- 6. Providers and child care staff shall not permit an individual convicted of a sex offense as defined in R.S.
-15:541 to have physical access to a child residential home facility as defined in R.S.
-46:1403. - 7.
+- d.
+Any state central registry disclosure form, Risk Evaluation Panel finding, and Division of Administrative file shall be confidential and subject to the confidentiality provisions of R.S.
+46:56(F) pertaining to the investigations of abuse and neglect. - 67.
+Providers and child care staff shall not permit an individual convicted of a sex offense as defined in R.S.
+15:541 to have physical access to a-child residential home facility as defined in R.S.
+46:1403. - 78.
 The owner or program director of a child residential home facility shall be required to call and notify law enforcement personnel and the Licensing Section management staff if they have knowledge that a registered sex offender is on the premises of the child residential home facility.
-The verbal report shall be followed by a written report to the Licensing Section within 24 hours.
-The owner or director of a child residential home facility shall be required to call and notify law enforcement personnel if they have knowledge that a registered sex offender is within 1,000 feet of the residential home child day care facility as required by R.S 14:91.1. - B. Initial Licensing Application Process - 1.
-An initial application for licensing as a $\frac{CRF}{Provider}$ residential home shall be obtained from the department.
+The verbal report shall be followed by a written report to the Licensing Section within 24 hours. - 9.
+The owner or director of a child-residential home facility shall be required to call and notify law enforcement personnel if they have knowledge that a registered sex offender is within 1,000 feet of the residential home child day care facility as required by R.S 14:91.1.
+The verbal report shall be followed by a written report to the Licensing Section within 24 hours. - of staff members to reside with their parents in the private staff quarters of the residential home. - 11.
+Provider nor staff shall permit a resident, age 18 years or older, that has been convicted of, pled guilty, or nolo contendere to any offense listed in R.S.
+15:587.1. or to any offense involving a juvenile victim to remain on the premises of the residential home.